 In foreign languages there are all sorts of conditions for reading and writing.
 Some alphabets have unique characters in foreign languages that do not repeat each other in the same alphabet if they are mirrored, reversed or vertically flipped.
 Other alphabets, such as English has multiple letters that can be identical blueprints to each other once they are turned, flipped or mirrored.

 Dysgraphia is the symptom of a struggling writer.
-If the young child is learning writing and is Dysgraphic they are likely experiencing frustrations or are Dyslexic.
-If they are Dyslexic they may have similar imprints at certain places on certain letters that match a pattern or formation.
+If the young child is learning writing and is Dysgraphia they are likely experiencing frustrations or are Dyslexic.
+If they are Dyslexic, they may have similar imprints at certain places on certain letters that match a pattern or formation.

 ESL Teachers should pay attention to Dysgraphia signals to see if there are patterns that are alphabetical in nature as they could be an indication that the child is also has Dyslexia.

 When a student comes from a country as a child student or adult student and learns English reading and writing they may very well discover that they are having both reading and writing difficulties.
 Many Foreign students will discover that they are dyslexic but were not Dyslexic in their own country’s language.

 The answer is so simple that it is overlooked by educators and PhD’s that the alphabetical letters of different languages have differences which Dyslexia principles could apply or could not apply pending upon the alphabet.
 What is being said here is that some Alphabets are Dyslexic proof, and some are not.

 Foreign Dyslexia Language studies will improve your Dyslexia by learning alternatives to linear spellings.